A straightforward and comprehensive math curriculum that's easy to teach.

 The mastery approach is based on the idea that math concepts build upon one another.
 Each skill should be mastered before the next is introduced.
 In short, your child practices one skill until they “can’t get it wrong” before moving on.
 Mastery is intended to build a solid foundation, but critics say it offers little opportunity for review or context.
 Most mastery-based curriculums will use the term “mastery” somewhere on the cover or in the book’s description.

 Students who aren’t naturally inclined toward math may experience more success with a mastery-based program.
-This approach gives them plenty of opportunity to practice a new skill before moving to the next one.
+This approach gives them plenty of opportunities to practice a new skill before moving to the next one.

 Students naturally inclined toward math may do better with a spiral approach because they won’t get bored or frustrated drilling concepts they already know.